Dolpo Camping Trek

 Nar Phu Valley Trek

-• Take in spectacular views of Annapurna II, Himlung Himal, Gangapurna, and Tilicho Peak while trekking in a less popular and less crowded area of the Annapurna region.
+• Spectacular views of Annapurna I, Himlung Himal, Gangapurna, and Tilicho Peak of the Annapurna region.

-• Spend time in the isolated villages of Nar and Phu to experience the distinctive fusion of Tibetan and Nepali cultures.
+• Spending time in the isolated villages of Nar and Phu to experience the distinctive fusion of Tibetan and Nepali cultures.

-• Take in the allure of age-old towns with their distinctive architecture, monasteries, and prayer flags.
+• Take the allure of age-old towns with their distinctive architecture, monasteries, and prayer flags.

-• Along the way, take in breathtaking views of snow-capped mountains, lush forests, and deserted landscapes.
+• Take in breathtaking views of snow-capped mountains, lush forests, and deserted landscapes along the way.

 • Crossing difficult passes like Kang La Pass will give you a sense of accomplishment.